ozidan13/Readme/README.md

 </div>

 <h1 align="center">About</h1>
-:wave: Hi there, I'm Osama Zinhom, a Front-End Developer - UI/UX Designer.
+:wave: Hi there, I'm Osama Zinhom, Senior Front-End Developer - UI/UX Designer.
 I enjoy writing about technical things

-# Osama Zinhom, Studies MIS

-### Occupation: Front-End Developer - & Graphic & UI/UX Design.
+# Osama Zinhom, Studies Senior Front-End Developer - UI/UX Designer

-### Studies Management Information Systems (MIS) and holds a Master`s Degree in Information Technology Support
-### Overview:
-* Professional design on programs:
-- Adobe Photoshop cc
-- Adobe Illustrator cc
-- Adobe Indesgin cc
-- Adobe XD
-* Good Knowledge and professional with :
-- HTML, HTML5, CSS, CSS3, JavaScript, Reactjs, Nodejs, jQuery.
-- Algorithm, Data structures, Design Patterns, and other Programing Foundations
-- Working in UI Ux Design.
-* Worked at :
-- Salem Capital
-- Hamburg : (Abuzeit)
-- Planning Solutions - Elixir - Mlamih Fashion
-- Platforms : Upwork - PPH - Freelancer
-* Portfolio and my previous work:
-* Graphic Design : +4 years
-* FrontEnd & UI/UX Design : 3 Years
+My primary focus is on creating intuitive, user-friendly applications that are both easy to use and aesthetically pleasing.
+I'm always looking to stay ahead of the curve when it comes to developing web applications and pushing the limits of the technologies I'm working with.

+I'm passionate about creating software that can improve lives and make the world a better place.
+In my free time, I enjoy learning new technologies, reading tech blogs, and participating in the development of open source projects.

+🟢 Education :
+✅ Studies MIS & IT in SAMS
+✅ Bachelor in information Technology and business
+✅ Professional Certification in IT Support specialization from Google

 - [ GitHub](https://github.com/ozidan13?tab=repositories).
 - [ Behance](https://www.behance.net/O_Zidan).
 - [ LinkedIn ](https://www.linkedin.com/in/ozidan/).